Nepal polls: Nepali Congress-led coalition leads in counting | Politics

 - Nepal

-Nepal Prime Minister Sher Bahadur Deuba's Nepali Congress (NC)-led ruling coalition was on Thursday on its way to winning Nepal's parliamentary elections and has bagged 40 seats out of 65 declared so far.
+Prime Minister Sher Bahadur Deuba's Nepali Congress-led ruling coalition was on Thursday inching towards winning Nepal's parliamentary elections as the five-party alliance has bagged 52 seats out of the 90 declared so far.

-Out of the 275 Members of Parliament, 165 will be elected through direct voting, while the remaining 110 will be elected through a proportional electoral system.
+In the 275-member House of Representatives, 165 will be elected through direct voting, while the remaining 110 will be elected through a proportional electoral system.

-Till now, the Nepali Congress has won 25 seats and is leading in 31 more.
+Till now, the Nepali Congress (NC) has won 32 seats and is leading in 21 others.

 However, the CPN-UML has secured the highest number of votes under the proportionate voting system, which gives it an advantage.